aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 #### How to make it reusable?

-Now that we can generate any side of regular polygons (the number of sides should be more than 3),
+Now that we can generate any side of regular polygons (the number of sides should be more than 3), it's time to solve the problem mentioned above?
+To make it reusable.

 ### Demo